OrangeSpork/HS_ChainLighting/README.md

 Links lighting to the Workspace visibility hierarchy, like other items behave making 'hiding' a light disable it.

-Requires: HSExtSave, Harmony (1.0.9.1+) and ModSettings Menu.
+Requires: HSExtSave, Harmony (1.0.9.1+) [included just in case] and ModSettings Menu.

 Press Alt+L (default) to bring up the interface.
 Enable/disable the link as desired.